aliduabubakari/Sepsis-Classification-with-FastAPI/README.md

 ```bash
 uvicorn main:app --reload
 ```
-4. After running the command, you should see output indicating that the FastAPI application is running and listening on a specific address (e.g., http://127.0.0.1:8000).
+4. After running the command, you should see output indicating that the FastAPI application is running and listening on a specific address (e.g., http:localhost:8000).
 This address represents the API endpoint where you can access your application.

 5. Open a web browser or use an API testing tool (e.g., Postman) to interact with your deployed FastAPI application.
 Use the API endpoint provided in the terminal to make requests and receive responses.

+#### API Documentation
+The API documentation provides details about the available endpoints, request and response formats, and example usage.
+You can access the documentation by visiting the /docs endpoint after starting the server (http://localhost:8000/docs).

 <p align="center">
   <img src="images/fastapi1.jpg" alt="FastAPI" width="400">